Time Required

 - Include how this event made you feel at the time and how this event made you feel later (including now, as you remember it).

-- If you find yourself focusing on negative feelings, refocus your mind on the good event and the positive feelings that came with it.
+- If you find yourself focusing on negative feelings, try to refocus your mind on the good event and the positive feelings that came with it.
 This can take effort but gets easier with practice and can make a real difference in how you feel.

 Why You Should Try It

 In our day-to-day lives, it's easy to get caught up in the things that go wrong and feel like we're living under our own private rain cloud; at the same time, we tend to adapt to the good things and people in our lives, taking them for granted.
-As a result, we often overlook everyday beauty and goodness—a kind gesture from a stranger, say, or the warmth of our heater on a chilly morning.
+As a result, we often overlook everyday beauty and goodness—a kind gesture from a stranger, say, or the warmth of the sun on a chilly morning.
 In the process, we frequently miss opportunities for happiness and connection.

 Why It Works